2017 POCACITO in Germany Application

 In Essen, we will tour the city’s former coal mine Zeche Zollverein, expose you to Germany’s rich culture and discuss the day’s activities over dinner.

 Other highlights in Essen include: river restoration of the River Emscher; intelligent interconnection of green spaces in the program Cool City; and sustainable urban forestry under the Forest Stewardship Council (FSC) criteria.

 Participants will be selected by mid March.
 At the end of April and early May, participants can participate in two webinars to prepare for the study tour as well as to get to know each other before the tour.

 - You should be an employee of city or regional authorities, a city planner or another urban civil society actor based in the United States

-- Your professional qualification and work experience should link to the topic of our study tour, i.e. energy transition in cities
+- Your professional qualification and work experience should link to climate change adaptation in cities

 - You should preferably be between 25 and 35 years old.

 - You should have an interest in Germany, its culture and its history as well as an interest in continuing to maintain contacts acquired during the study tour

 - Knowledge of the German language is an advantage, but not required